Chart Color Schemes

 Turramurra has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Feb 2026, the estimated population of the suburb of Turramurra is around 13,157, reflecting an increase of 307 people since the 2021 Census which reported a population of 12,850.
-This change is inferred from AreaSearch's resident population estimate of 13,129 following examination of ABS's latest ERP data release in June 2024 and an additional 27 validated new addresses since the Census date.
-This results in a density ratio of approximately 2,200 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Turramurra's 2.4% growth since census positions it within 1.9 percentage points of the SA3 area (4.3%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by overseas migration during recent periods.
-For projections, AreaSearch is adopting ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+As of February 2026, the estimated population of the suburb of Turramurra is around 13,157.
+This represents an increase of 307 people from the 2021 Census figure of 12,850.
+The current population estimate of 13,129, as per AreaSearch's examination of the latest ERP data release by the ABS in June 2024, and the validation of additional 27 new addresses since the Census date, accounts for this increase.
+This results in a density ratio of approximately 2,200 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+Over the past decade, from 2016 to 2026, Turramurra has shown resilient growth patterns with an estimated compound annual growth rate of 0.8%.
+This growth outpaced the SA3 area during this period.

-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+The primary driver of population growth was overseas migration.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to this methodology, the suburb's population is projected to decline by 111 persons by 2041.
-However, growth across specific age cohorts is anticipated, notably a projected increase of 377 people in the 75 to 84 age group over this period.
+According to these projections, over this period, the population of Turramurra is expected to decline by 112 persons by 2041.
+However, growth across specific age cohorts is anticipated, notably in the 75 to 84 age group, which is projected to increase by 370 people.

 Frequently Asked Questions - Population